 Card #1:

 This is a pretty straight forward use of the sketch.
-As you can see, I've simply cut the patterned paper to match the sketch, then added the circle with a stamped greeting.
 I've finished it by adding some tools.
 These are ones I had already made up in my stash - partly made from a Spellbinders set called All the Tools, and partly from the die set from Stampin' Up! called Trusty Tools.
 Stampin' Up! also has a coordinating stamp set!
 The sentiment was from the stamp set called The Right Words.

 Card #2:

-The first variation is two-fold.
-First, use different paper.
-Second, rearrange the pieces.
+This one is similar.
 I DID mat the focal (stamp from discontinued So Sincere set), and add some sequins (from discontinued Adhesive-Backed Sequins Trio).

 Card #3: